The Ergonomic Chair

 b) The seat should incorporate a waterfall front edge to reduce the possibility of pressure points behind the knees.

-c) The seat depth should be adjustable to accommodate a broader range of users.
+c) The seat depth of a good ergonomic chair should be adjustable to accommodate a broader range of users, in particular people with shorter or longer thigh bones.

 d) The chair height should be adjustable.
 The correct seat height is achieved when your knees are slightly below the level of your hips and your feet are firmly on the floor.
 You should be able to operate the height adjustment mechanism whilst seated on the chair.
 Shorter people may require a free-standing footrest for greater comfort.